 Based on a highly competitive application process, the BIFOLD Graduate School offers an innovative fast-track PhD Program for students holding a bachelor’s degree, as well as a PhD Program for students with a master’s degree.
+Find all information concerning the application process here.

 Each student is individually supervised by a thesis advisory committee (TAC), which supports the student to build and enhance their research skills in a customized way.
 Key element of the Graduate School is a thematically broad offer of courses and trainings.
 These include courses relevant to the research carried out at BIFOLD, as well as courses that help the students extend their individual skills.
 A large range of courses is held by the Research Group Leads and Fellows, thereby tightening the link between education and research.
 Complementary, the Graduate School offers training in scientific methods and transferable skills, covering for instance: research ethics & management, communication & networking skills and personal effectiveness.
 In addition, the students have the opportunity to participate in courses at TU Berlin and other Berlin universities.